-London is the first city to host the Olympic Summer Games for a third time, and the Organising committee intends to showcase the city’s capability in hosting spectacular, efficient and innovative Olympic and Paralympics Games.
-Embedded in the London Games design parameters is the need to provide for the future, the Legacy of a major event, which requires transformation of the city and the venues – challenging the concept of building permanence.
+CHALLENGE.
+London was the first city to host the Olympic Summer Games for a third time, and the Organising Committee’s brief was to showcase the city’s capability in hosting spectacular, efficient and innovative Olympic and Paralympics Games.
+Embedded in the London Games design parameters was the need to provide for the future, the legacy of a major event, which requires transformation of the city and the venues – challenging the concept of building permanence.

 The London Olympic Stadium is sited on a diamond-shaped island between two existing waterways, located within the southern section of the new Olympic Park.
 The seating bowl is compact, bringing all 80,000 spectators far closer to the event than previous Games venues.
 The design makes full use of the site’s island situation, providing a complete circuit of spectator podium concourse around the stadium, connected by bridges to the main park.
 This podium concourse promotes the carnival nature of the event with a perimeter array of spectator facilities, particularly retail and food service, distributed along the natural boundary of the water’s edge.
 During the three hours of an athletics event, spectators are free to move from their seat out onto the podium to visit these colourful clusters of concession pods, and view across the waterways the activities in the adjacent park and venues.